nevakrien/merge_heap/README.md

 `heap.h` encompasses the full implementations of all algorithms specified in the assignment, complete with analysis and optimizations.

 Beyond these elements, the project is fairly straightforward.

+### warnings
+$ gcc -g3 -fsanitize=address,undefined fast_length_sort.c
+would warn about leaks these are on purpose there is no need to store data